andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 * Soccer match

 <h4 class="article-subheader">Casually Modern</h4>
+It's not until I'm a temporary resident of Oslo for a week that I first *consciously* noticed the smell of the city.

+Or more accurately, lack of smell.

+The realization occurred while waiting for an electric streetcar in the heart of downtown.
+Standing on the curb with nary a rambling automobile in sight.
+A handful of cars are within my visual grasp, all of which are parked tranquilly on the curb, oat bags full of ancient grains distilled to an unimaginably potent liquor.

+As I'm standing on the curb observing the dearth of automobiles in one of Europe's capitals that I fulley appreciate the beautiful bouquet of Oslo city air.
+A gaseous mixture almost wholly unblemished by the byproducts of the internal combustion engine's Otto cycle.

 When I try to think of how I would describe Oslo as compared to my expectation, *sleepy* is the first word that comes to mind.
 But it's not the right word.
 It's not sleepy, but it's also not the glinty skyscraper jungle you may come to